-From roughly the early 1970s until present day, the most well known literary category, though often contested as a proper title, has been Postmodernism.
+From the early 1970s until the end of the 20th century, the most well known literary category, though often contested as a proper title, has been Postmodernism.
 Notable, intellectually well-received writers of the period have included John Updike, Ken Kesey, Thomas Pynchon, Tim O'Brien, Don DeLillo, Toni Morrison, Philip Roth and Joyce Carol Oates.